joshua-gould/canvas2pdf/README.md

 # Canvas2PDF

 Canvas2PDF exports an HTML canvas to PDF.
-In other words, this library lets you build an PDF document using the canvas API.
+In other words, this library lets you build a PDF document using the canvas API.

 ## How it works